-Jacksons Food Stores, Inc. settled a lawsuit this week after Nathaniel Prugh, a job applicant who is deaf, was refused a job opportunity due to his disability.
+Jacksons Food Stores, Inc. settled a lawsuit after Nathaniel Prugh, a job applicant who is deaf, was refused a job opportunity due to his disability.

 Prugh had applied for the job online, with a resume of experience and qualifications for the position, and was granted an interview at the company’s Sammamish, Washington store.
 But when the Prugh explained to the store’s manager that he would require an interpreter to fulfill his would-be position, the store manager “balked and refused to give him that opportunity,” according to the United States Equal Employment Opportunity Commission (EEOC).

 The EEOC filed a lawsuit against the Idaho based chain of convenience stores, charging Jacksons with violating a qualified applicant due to their disability, which violates the ADA.

 In accordance with the settlement and with the five year consent decree, Prugh was awarded $88,000 in lost wages and compensatory damages.
 Jacksons Foods has also agreed to train hiring staff on ADA policy and reasonable accommodation, as well as spreading information to their more than 3,000 employees regarding their ADA rights.

 “My being deaf does not prevent me from being a qualified worker with much to contribute,” said Prugh.
 “I’m excited to show Jacksons what a valuable contribution I can make to its team.”